kenavn/Pi_Eyes/README.md

 You can check the status of the new service by running:
 `sudo systemctl status mouth.service`

+### Install the backlight controller (optional)

+The backlight controller provides PWM-based brightness control for LED panels in the Snake Eyes Bonnet (backlight.py).

+**Note:** This is optional and requires additional hardware setup.
+If you don't have backlight hardware installed, you can skip this section.

+To install the backlight service:

+1. Copy the `backlight.py` file into `/boot/Pi_Eyes/` folder on the Raspberry Pi
+2. Copy the `backlight.service` file into `/etc/systemd/system/` folder (you will need sudo)
+3. `sudo chmod +x /boot/Pi_Eyes/backlight.py`
+4. Edit the service file if needed to adjust GPIO pin, brightness, or port settings
+5. `sudo systemctl daemon-reload`
+6. `sudo systemctl enable backlight.service`
+7. `sudo systemctl start backlight.service`

+You can check the status:
+`sudo systemctl status backlight.service`

 ### Install the MQTT controller (optional)

 The head can have a MQTT client that connects to a MQTT server.
 It provides an interface